Towards $A + B$ theory in conifold transitions for Calabi-Yau threefolds: The basic exact sequence from Hodge theory

 \begin{lemma} We have the following exact sequences (of MHS) for $H^2$ and $H^3$:

 \end{lemma}

 \begin{proof} These follow from the Clemens--Schmid exact sequence, which is compatible with the MHS.
+The other terms in the first sequence, namely $H^1(X)\to H_5(\mathcal{X}_0)$ to the left end and $H^5(\mathcal{X}_0) \to H^5(X)$ to the right end, can be ignored since they induce isomorphisms, as can be checked using MHS on $H_5(\mathcal{X}_0)$.
+Similar comments apply to the third sequence for $H^3(Y)$.

 Note that the monodromy is trivial for $\mathcal{Y} \to \Delta$ since the punctured family is trivial.
-By Lemma~\ref{l:4}, we know that $H^2(\mathcal{X}_0)$ is pure of weight 2.
-Hence $N$ on $H^2(X)$ is also trivial and the Hodge structure does not degenerate. \end{proof}
+For the second sequence, by Lemma~\ref{l:4}, we know that $H^2(\mathcal{X}_0)$ is pure of weight 2.
+Hence $N$ on $H^2(X)$ is also trivial and the Hodge structure does not degenerate.
+Indeed, if $N \ne 0$ then $\ker N$ contains some part of weight $\le 2$ by \eqref{e:H-sym}. \end{proof}

 \begin{corollary} \begin{itemize} \item[(i)] $\rho = \dim \on{im}(\vp)$ and $\mu = \dim \on{cok}(\delta_2)$.

 \item[(ii)] $H^3(Y) \cong H^3(\mathcal{Y}_0) \cong H^3(Y^{[0]}) \cong H^3(\tilde Y) \cong \on{Gr}^W_3 H^3(X)$.